Rawan-Sotohy/ai-code-reviewer/README.md

 ## 🎯 Vision

-Build a standalone **Code Assessment as a Service** platform that can be used directly by educators and students, while providing APIs and integration capabilities for educational platforms in the future.
+Build a standalone **Code Assessment as a Service** platform that can be used directly by educators and students, while remaining integration-ready for educational platforms in the future.

 The long-term goal is to enable learning platforms, universities, academies, and coding programs to integrate automated code assessment and AI code review directly into their existing systems.